RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-WSL2-Installation-Instructions.md

 Rather, this is intended only to give a starting point, as ***the values shown here are extremely likely to differ per machine***.

 It's presumed that you've already installed USBIPD.
-Plug the Proxmark3 device into a USB port.
+Plug the Proxmark device into a USB port.
 Then, from a `cmd.exe` or `wt.exe` ***launched with administrative permissions***: